-These federally funded grants help about 5.4 million full- and part-time college and vocational school students nationally.
+These federally funded grants help almost 10 million full- and part-time college and vocational school students nationally.

 Who is Eligible?